-Cryoport Inc. ("Cryoport", "we", or "our") is a life sciences services company that is an integral part of the supply chain supporting the biopharma, reproductive medicine and animal health markets.
+Cryoport Inc. ("Cryoport", "we", or "our") is a life sciences services company that is an integral part of the temperature-controlled supply chain supporting the biopharma, reproductive medicine and animal health markets.
 We are redefining logistics for the life sciences industry by providing a unique platform of critical solutions including highly differentiated temperature-controlled logistics and biostorage services.
-Through our products, services and unparalleled expertise, we enable our clients to ship, store and deliver cellularbased materials and drug products as well as other life sciences commodities in a precise, defined temperature-controlled state.
+Through our products, services and unparalleled expertise, we enable our clients to ship, store and deliver cellular-based materials and drug products as well as other life sciences commodities in a precise, defined temperature-controlled state.
 We provide a platform of fully integrated, temperature-controlled solutions to the life sciences industry through a seamless combination of proprietary packaging, information technology, and specialized cold-chain logistics knowhow.
 Our solutions integrate "chain-of-condition," "chain-of-custody", and Chain of ComplianceTM information into a single data stream.
 Our competencies and capabilities are used to develop solutions that are customized to our client's requirements.
-We provide comprehensive and reliable technology-centric alternatives to traditional cold chain distribution/logistics solutions.
+We provide comprehensive and reliable technology-centric alternatives to traditional temperature-controlled distribution/logistics solutions.
 Our platform of services are utilized for temperature controlled shipping and storage in the life sciences industry; e.g., personalized medicine, cell therapies, stem cells, cell lines, vaccines, diagnostic materials, semen, eggs, embryos, cord blood, bio-pharmaceuticals, infectious substances, and other commodities that require continuous exposure to certain ranges of precision controlled temperatures.
 As part of our services, our technologies provide the ability for us, or our client, to monitor location and other specified critical variables for each shipment in real time, which is recorded and archived for each shipment for scientific, quality assurance and regulatory purposes.
-This information enables an audit trail that can verify the 'in shipment' condition of the life sciences commodity, material, product or therapy being shipped.
-Included in our tailored solutions, Cryoport's technology is designed to support clinical trials, Biologics License Applications (BLA), Investigational New Drug Applications and New Drug Application (NDA) with the United States Food and Drug Administration (FDA) as well as commercial distribution.
-One of the most important features of our Cryoport Express[®] Solutions is the sophisticated, cloud-based, logistics management platform, which is branded as the Cryoportal[®] Logistics Management Platform (the "Cryoportal[®]").
-The Cryoportal[®] supports the management of shipments through a single interface, which includes order entry, document preparation, customs documentation, courier management, near real-time shipment tracking and monitoring, issue resolution, and regulatory compliance requirements.
+This information enables an audit trail that can verify the 'in

+(BLA), Investigational New Drug Applications and New Drug Application (NDA) with the United States Food and Drug Administration (FDA) as well as commercial distribution.
+One of the most important features of our Cryoport Express® Solutions is the sophisticated, cloud-based, logistics management platform, which is branded as the Cryoportal® Logistics Management Platform (the "Cryoportal®").
+The Cryoportal® supports the management of shipments through a single interface, which includes order entry, document preparation, customs documentation, courier management, near real-time shipment tracking and monitoring, issue resolution, and regulatory compliance requirements.
 In addition, it provides unique and incisive information dashboards and validation documentation for every shipment through data collected by the SmartPakTM Condition Monitoring System (the "SmartPakTM").
-The Cryoportal[®] can record and retain a fully documented history of all Cryoport Express[®] Shippers, including chain-of-custody, chain-of-condition, chain-ofidentity, and Chain of ComplianceTM information for each shipment, which is used to ensure that the stability of shipped biologic commodities are maintained throughout the shipping cycle.
+The Cryoportal® can record and retain a fully documented history of all Cryoport Express® Shippers, including chain-of-custody, chain-of-condition, chain-of-identity, and Chain of ComplianceTM information for each shipment, which is used to ensure that the stability of shipped biologic commodities are maintained throughout the shipping cycle.
 At the client's option, recorded information is archived, allowing the client to meet exacting requirements necessary for scientific work and/or proof of regulatory compliance during the logistics process.